Healthy and Sustainable Places (8578.2)

 It is also respectful to guest presenters.

-You are required to participate in the local Field Trip in Week 3 with guest Tour Guides (walking and possibly using public transport).
+You are required to participate in the local Field Trip in Weeks 3 and 4 with guest Tour Guides (walking and possibly using public transport).

 The unit also requires you to get out walking to complete an audit of either an area close to your home or at the UC campus if this is where you live.